Our motto is “FAMILY FIRST, SCIENCE BASED.”

 Blend ingredients together.
 If possible, call in sick to work.
 Makes 2 large smoothies.

-This smoothie is supposed to deliver lots of quick energy, and it’s fun because it uses lots of tropical fruits, so zou can pretend zou-re on an island vacation.
+This smoothie is supposed to deliver lots of quick energy, and it’s fun because it uses lots of tropical fruits, so you can pretend you are on an island vacation.
 The main ingredients in the smoothie are pineapple and papaya, both of which are best if as close to ripe as possible (Fun fact: while papaya will ripen after it's picked, pineapple won't.
 So try to find one that's as evenly yellow/brown as possible, and has a sweet smell.)

 Ginger Pear Smoothie